Dear Friends and Family of Hope,

 There are time when God opens the heavens and sends us a blessing.
 This happened to me today.
 Let me share it with you:

 As some of you know, our conference superintendent, Jerome Nelson had a kidney removed a little over a year ago due to cancer.
 Everything went well and the doctors gave him a clean bill of health.
 However, this past year his other kidney wasn't functioning as it should and he was looking at the possibility of dialysis if his kidney didn't respond.
 This is something he didn't want to go through and he was praying for a miracle - that is, God would heal his kidney or something else would happen.
 His only alternative was a kidney transplant.
 We as a conference ministerium were informed of this matter at the Midwinter Conf. in late January, and the ministerium prayed for him, laying hands on him.
+Well, approx. a week after the midwinter conference, in a surprise move, Jerome had a kidney transplant.
+The doctors found a suitable donor and they proceeded with the surgery.
+Everything went well for Jerome and he is progressing well.
+However, what people didn't know was that it was Debbie Griffith that was Jerome's donor.
+Debbie is the Central Conference director of mission and outreach.
+Talk about a selfless act and having a servant's heart.

 When we spoke today, she said, "I just knew I had to do it.
 It's something that Jesus would do and calls us to do."
 WOW!
 Isn't that great stuff!!!
 What an inspiration.